johnswk17/project0/readme.txt

-git is a version control system git is free software
+git is a version control true
+git is free software

+i changed all